brigadecore/brigade/docs/topics/javascript.md

 ### The `JobStorage` class

-- `enabled: boolean`: If set to `false`, the Job will not mount the build storage.
+- `enabled: boolean`: If set to `true `, the Job will mount the build storage.
-  (Unlike job caches, setting this to false will not alter whether or not the storage is allocated)
+   Build storage exposes a mounted volume at `/mnt/brigade/share` with storage that can be shared across jobs.
 - `path: string`: The read-only path to the shared storage from within the container.

 ### The `KubernetesConfig` class